 What is a DNS (Domain Name Server) is a logical question?
-Shortly: it is the place where anyone from the Internet can go and see on which IP address they should go when looking for io.bikegremlin.com – and on which when they are looking for bike.bikegremlin.com – as well as all the other addresses related to a given domain name (domain) and all its subdomains (whichever subomain level they may be).
-DNS will be more nicely explained in a separate post.
-Until then, you can read the entire 1st chapter of the following link:
+Shortly: it is the place where anyone from the Internet can go and see to which IP address they should go when looking for io.bikegremlin.com – and to which when they are looking for bike.bikegremlin.com – as well as all the other addresses related to a given domain name (domain) and all its subdomains (whichever subdomain level they may be).
+Separate articles explain:

 When you register a domain name with a domain registrar, the important information (so that you can set up websites and so that people can find those websites) are the nameservers.
 There are usually at least two nameservers (primary and backup, secondary nameserver).
 Here is the result given for querying the info for bikegremlin.com domain:

-My website uses Cloudflare’s DNS (see Cloudflare DNS setup), so on my domain registrar (Namecheap) I set up the Cloudflare’s nameservers assigned for my domain when I applied it for Cloudflare’s DNS service.
+My website uses Cloudflare’s DNS (see Cloudflare DNS setup), so on my domain registrar (Porkbun) I set up the Cloudflare’s nameservers assigned for my domain when I applied it for Cloudflare’s DNS service.